Put apps and add-ons on sale

 During the time period that your product is on sale, customers will be able to purchase it at the lower price during the time period that you have selected.
 If you lower the price to Free, they can download it without paying at all during the sale period.

 Sale pricing is only shown to your customers on Windows 10 devices, including Xbox One.
-Sales offered to owners of one of your other products are only shown to customers on Windows 10, version 1607 or later.
+Sales that you offer only to owners of one of your other products are only shown to customers on Windows 10, version 1607 or later.

 On other operating systems, customers will see the regular price for your app or add-on, and won't be able to purchase it at the sale price.
 You can always change a price by choosing a different price tier in a new submission, but it will not be displayed as a limited-time sale.